KofiAnaan0/Score24_Data_Extractor/README.md

    ## The script will:

   - Launch a headless browser.
-  - Navigate to the Premier League fixtures page on Soccer24.
+  - Navigate to the Bundesliga fixtures page on Soccer24.com.
   - Extract match links for the specified round.
   - For each match, navigate to the match details, extract H2H statistics, and save the data as JSON files in the `output/` directory.